Frequently Asked Questions

 The following questions and answers should provide you with most of the information you require.

-If you have chosen the Trustees’ Default option, you do not have to make any specific investment selection.
-Your pension will be recalculated every year in the month following the anniversary date of your retirement.
+If you choose the default option, you do not have to make any specific investment selection.
+Your pension will be recalculated every year in the month following your retirement anniversary.

-• You may change your withdrawal rate (within the limits set for the Customised option) once a year, on the anniversary date of your retirement.
+• You may change your withdrawal rate (within the limits set for the customised option) once a year, on the anniversary date of your retirement.

-• You may convert to the Trustees’ Default option upon the anniversary date of your retirement.
+• You may convert to the default option upon your retirement anniversary.

-• If your retirement capital balance reaches a certain minimum level, as determined by law, you may apply to have the full remaining balance paid out to you as a lump sum in cash.
+• If your retirement capital balance reaches a certain minimum level as determined by law, you may apply to have the full remaining balance paid out to you as a lump sum in cash.

 How much will I receive as a monthly pension?

-• If you elect the Trustees’ Default option, the percentage is specified and automatically increases every five years (at ages 65, 70, 75, etc.).
-The new withdrawal rate is implemented on the first day of the month after the anniversary date of your retirement.
+• On the default option, the percentage is specified and automatically increases every five years (at ages 65, 70, 75, etc.).
+The new withdrawal rate is implemented on the first day of the month after your retirement anniversary.

 What are the costs if I choose the in-fund living annuity?

-The administration fee is 0.10% (including VAT) per annum of your assets, capped at an asset value of R4 000 000.
+The administration fee is 0,10% (including VAT) of your assets per annum, capped at

 As an in-fund annuitant, where is my retirement capital invested?

-• Growth Portfolio
+• Growth

-• Capital Protection Portfolio
+• Capital Protection

-• Aggressive Absolute Return Portfolio
+• Aggressive Absolute Return

-• Conservative Absolute Return Portfolio
+• Conservative Absolute Return

 You also choose from which portfolio your monthly income and operational expenses must be paid.
+Fact sheets on the above portfolios are available here.

 Will I be allowed to change my investment selections and, if so, how often?